nhs-digital-gp-it-futures/DataModel/Migration/README.md

 1. Open the script **ClearTables.sql** in Sql Server Management Studio and connect to the **Destination** database

-1. Open package in Visual Studio and amend connection strings as appropriate
+1. Open package in Visual Studio and amend the comnection details of the two connection managers as appropriate.
+    1. Do this by double clicking each in turn and using the pop up wizard.
+    1. Click Test Connection for each and then Save.
+Note that if this step is missed, the package will silently fail to run

 1. Seek a peer to review: specifically to validate that the **correct environments** are being accessed by **both ClearTables.sql and the package** and that Source and Destination are the right way round